 It is a true honor to be invited into such an intimate aspect of a family’s journey, and I love the diversity of each interaction.
 I am a very goal-oriented person, so I love helping people achieve their goals.

 My family is my husband of 17 years, our three beautiful children, and our very smart white German shepherd, Waya, who knows how to turn on her water spigot above her bowl, but hasn’t figured out “off” yet!

 I am also a childbirth educator and CPR instructor.

 After breastfeeding my third child and seeing the lack of resources and support in my community, I decided to take matters into my own hands.

 My initial goal was to change the culture of my community and make breastfeeding a priority where it hadn’t been.

 A wise midwife once counseled me to charge admission for people to see your baby.
-It sounds silly, but each visitor has to either bring food, or perform a household chore when visiting.
-In the early days of breastfeeding it is so vital to sync into baby’s sleep rhythm and not try to catch up on housework, no matter how tempting!
+It sounds silly, but each visitor has to either bring food or perform a household chore when visiting.
+In the early days of breastfeeding, it is so vital to sync with your baby’s sleep rhythm and not try to catch up on housework, no matter how tempting!